welllin/Zend3-Doctrine2-Docker/README.md

 You need to create a file named `local.php` under `/config/autoload` directory, with the following content.

+### Create a `local.php` file to tell Doctrine2 to connect to docker database container.
 ```php
 <?php
 use Doctrine\DBAL\Driver\PDOMySql\Driver as PDOMySqlDriver;